javedmshah/javedmshah.github.io/index.md

 ---
 layout: frontpage
-title: Karl Broman
+title: Javed M Shah
-description: Karl Broman is Professor in Biostatistics and Medical Informatics at University of Wisconsin - Madison; research in statistical genetics
+description: Javed is a product manager with experience running identity assurance and access management product portfolios for startups.
+He is a BS in Computer Engineering from University of Pune and holds an MBA from UC Berkeley.
-keywords: Broman, QTL, R/qtl, quantitative trait loci, statistics, statistical genetics, recombination
+keywords: identity, microservices, artificial intelligence, machine learning, security, policies, data, platform, berkeley
 ---

 <div class="navbar">